 Peer Assisted Study Sessions

-Peer Assisted Study Sessions (PASS) are being piloted in Spring 2020 in the following undergraduate courses:
+Peer Assisted Study Sessions (PASS) are available for Spring 2021 in the following undergraduate courses:

 PASS involves PASS Leaders, who are student peer educators.
 This kind of supplemental learning is not "tutoring" in the traditional sense and is not remedial.
 Instead, PASS features weekly, guided study groups that require:

 - Added learning time that is not a replacement for lectures/labs/class;

 - Building spaces to drive peer learning and learning how to learn in groups;

 - Sessions that are not usually required but come with BIG learning payoff.

 Eligibility for becoming a PASS Leader: the student must have earned a B+ or higher in the course they would be covering, and currently have a 3.0+ GPA.